Adverse Health Events Reporting

 Through hospital participation in the MHA Patient Safety Registry, hospitals report safety event and medical error information in order to share existing safeguards, identify common safety issues and facilitate new collaborative solutions among hospitals.
 Minnesota's approach goes beyond reporting; hospitals gain access to valuable information including benchmark reports and key learnings and action steps from peer hospitals.

-The Minnesota Department of Health and MHA produce an annual report of adverse events in Minnesota hospitals, ambulatory surgery centers and regional treatment centers.
-The state's most recent public report on Adverse Health Events in Minnesota was released in February 2016.
+The Minnesota Department of Health produces an annual report of adverse events in Minnesota hospitals, ambulatory surgery centers and regional treatment centers.

 Guidance for Adverse Health Care Event Reporting

 The MHA Patient Safety Registry Advisory Council works with the Department of Health to address questions about definitions related to the adverse health event reporting law.
-Based on these discussions, MHA offers these recommendations and guidance for AHE reporting.
+View the recommendations and guidance for AHE reporting on MHA's quality and patient safety webpage.
 The purpose of these recommendations is to create more accurate and consistent reporting across organizations.